s-rose1/Uber-Data-Analysis/README.md

 ## **Code Structure**
 **Data Preparation:**
-The initial project steps involved understanding the data and cleaning it.
+The initial project steps involved understanding and cleaning the data.
 Duplicates were removed, missing and inconsistent values were addressed, and columns were renamed for clarity.

 **Data Transformation and Feature Engineering:**
 The dataset's datetime columns were converted to proper datetime format.
 Various features were engineered to allow for more efficient data analysis and visualization; these include Time Duration (mins), Month, Day, Hour.
+Month, Day, and Hour were indexed to appear properly and sorted within visualizations.

 **Exploratory Data Analysis:**
 The cleaned data was utilized in multiple visualizations to best bolster analysis.
 The resulting visualizations and insights are as follows.